 Published from the 1930s to 70s, nearly all of C.W.
 Anderson’s fiction—which includes the eternally compelling Blind Connemara—involve a rider taking a heretofore overlooked horse, retraining it, and going on to win—the cup, the steeplechase, the flat race, the big show.
 Anderson was a first-rate illustrator whose picture book, The Lonesome Little Coltdepicts mares and foals so beautiful and shiny they hurt your eyes.

 I would pit Ruby Ferguson who wrote the Jill series in the 1950s—Jill’s Gymkhana, Jill Has Two Ponies, A Stable for Jill—against any children’s chapter-book author of the last 75 years.
 I particularly loved Jill Crewe because she, like me, was not from a horsy nuclear family and could barely afford riding.

 My Friend Flicka

 Horse books peaked around 1950, a few decades before the young adult category became a thing.
-Horse books are proto YA.
+Horse books are basically proto YA.